Look at the world through the eyes of a colleague or collaborator.

 Let’s test drive your newest idea.
-Contact me to take it out for a spin at firstname.lastname@example.org or give me a call at 212-677-5770, so we can see if there are any bumps in the road ahead.
+Contact me at Janet@JanetLFalk.com, set an appointment here or call me at 212.677.5770.
+We’ll take it out for a spin, so we can see if there are any bumps in the road ahead.

 Click here to read prior issues of this newsletter.

 Click here to subscribe to this monthly newsletter and make sure you don’t miss the next issue.